Bard College Berlin: Academic programs

 At Bard College Berlin students may enroll in a BA degree, or in a one-semester or one-year program suitable to their profile, background, and individual aims of study.
 The college supports internship opportunities and practical training, and has many established connections with the intellectual and cultural life of Berlin.

-Four-year students may choose from one of three academic pathways: B.A. in Economics, Politics, and Social Thought; B.A. in Humanities, the Arts, and Social Thought; and B.A. in Artistic Practice and Society, a new program announced in 2022.
+Four-year students may choose from one of three academic pathways: B.A. in economics, Politics, and Social Thought; B.A. in humanities, the Arts, and Social Thought; and B.A. in Artistic Practice and Society, a new program announced in 2022.

 In 2016, the Program for International Education and Social Change (PIESC) was introduced, which enables students from areas that are experiencing severe economic, social, and political crisis to access the liberal arts education offered by Bard College Berlin.
 The program continues a long tradition of humanitarian higher education work at Bard College, and in 2022 the college announced tuition scholarships for sixty displaced Ukrainian students.

 Bard College Berlin provides an immersion in intellectual history from ancient Greece to the present day, with rigorous concentration on philosophy, economics, politics, literature, art history, film, and theater and studio arts.
 The total number of ECTS credits earned is 240.
 Study of the German language is offered through all levels and a level of B1 must be achieved before completion of the 4-year degree.

 The college is, according to Martha Nussbaum, one of the educational institutions in Europe that makes the liberal arts idea into reality.

-Special Programmes
+Special programs

 L&T

 This introductory course is offered during the three weeks prior to the official start of the fall semester.
 The Language and Thinking Program provides students with tools to write well at the university level, and to use writing as a resource throughout every stage of the learning process.
 The program seeks to unlock creativity, lift the pressures associated with academic work, and develop the skills needed for reading, understanding, and analysing visual, literary, and philosophical material.
 The program also provides strategies for the later stages of the writing process, including revising, editing, and consulting with peers and instructors.